 You'll need to deliver the solution.
 If you've defined and designed what you need to do that'll help this part of the process enormously.

 When you've completed delivery you need to develop your understanding of how well the process of introducing and embedding the change has been.
 Then you can work out if there's anything that can be done to improve next time.
-This is an important part of any change but one that is quite often ommitted.
+This is an important part of any change but one that is quite often omitted.